lindenb/jvarkit/docs/VcfMultiToOneAllele.md

     -p, --samples
       print sample name. set genotype to ./. if both allele of the genotype are in 'ALT'
       Default: false
+    --vcfcreateindex
+      VCF, create tribble or tabix Index when writing a VCF/BCF to a file.
+      Default: false
+    --vcfmd5
+      VCF, create MD5 checksum when writing a VCF/BCF to a file.
+      Default: false
     --version
       print version and exit